Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/1-introduction.rst

 PetaLinux Tools
 ---------------

 The PetaLinux toolset is an embedded Linux system development kit.
-It offers a multi-faceted Linux tool flow, which enables complete configuration, build, and deploy environment for Linux OS for the Xilinx Zynq devices, including Zynq UltraScale+ devices.
+It offers a multi-faceted Linux tool flow, which enables complete configuration, build, and deploy environment for Linux OS for the Zynq devices, including Zynq UltraScale+ devices.

-For more information, see the *PetaLinux Tools Documentation: Reference Guide* (`UG1144 <https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest;d=ug1144-petalinux-tools-reference-guide.pdf>`_).
+For more information, see the *PetaLinux Tools Documentation: Reference Guide* (`UG1144 <https://docs.amd.com/access/sources/dita/map?Doc_Version=2024.1%20English&url=ug1144-petalinux-tools-reference-guide>`_).

-How the Xilinx Design Tools Expedite the Design
+How the AMD Design Tools Expedite the Design
 -----------------------------------------------

 You can use the Vivado Design Suite tools to add design sources to your hardware.
 These include the IP integrator, which simplifies the process of adding IP to your existing project and creating connections for ports (such as clock and reset).